The cerebrum is the uppermost part of the brain. It contains two hemispheres split by a central fissure.

 The cerebral cortex is the outermost layer of the cerebrum, or its gray matter.
 In humans, this gray matter has an uneven surface with many folds.
 Ridges called gyri and valleys, or folds, called sulci help increase the surface area of the cerebral cortex.

-The cerebral cortex also houses the four major lobes:
+The cerebral cortex also houses the

 - the frontal lobe